Will the WISTEM program take place in 2024?

-The WISTEM program is open to high school seniors (or equivalent) that are U.S. citizens or permanent residents, live in the United States and its territories, and are considering the STEM fields as they begin their college search and application process.
-Women of color are particularly encouraged to apply for the program as its online component will highlight women of color in the STEM professions.
+The WISTEM program is open to high school juniors (or equivalent) who are U.S. citizens or permanent residents, live in the United States and its territories, are considering the STEM fields as they begin their college search and application process, and are interested in strengthening their understanding of the experiences of women in STEM

 Can undocumented students apply to WISTEM?

 Undocumented students are welcome to apply to WISTEM but should know that ultimately they would apply for first-year admission to HMC and need-based financial aid as international students.
 Our funding for international student financial aid is limited.

 See the Applying to WISTEM page to learn about the application process.

 What should I do if my junior year grades aren’t ready by the deadline?

 We understand grading schedules vary between schools.
 If final grades for the fall semester of 11th grade are not available, then we ask students to include a copy of their progress report or quarter grades.
 We only require UNOFFICIAL transcripts, so we can accept screen shots from electronic grade books, scanned report cards/progress reports, etc.